GED, HiSET and other High School Equivalency Tests

 There is a fall and spring registration.
 The classes typically last 13 to 16 weeks.

 Registration is first-come, first-served.
-The spring semester will begin Monday, January 30.
+The spring semester will begin in January.
 Registration will only be considered complete after students have attended the required orientation.
 After registering online, students will receive an email with further instructions.

 Orientation includes filling out paperwork and taking an assessment test.
 This session is three hours.